-Students who have not met the prerequisites can apply to the program; however, waivers of the prerequisites are granted only in extraordinary circumstances.
-Applicants should explain in their essay why they have not met the prerequisites and how they plan to address the issue in their future studies.
+Students who have not completed the prerequisites can apply to the program; however, waivers of the prerequisites are granted only in exceptional circumstances.
+Applicants should explain in their essay why they have not completed the prerequisites and how they plan to address the issue in their future studies.

 To obtain the certificate, students must complete the following requirements: